thecarp/dactyl-keyboard/doc/options-main.md

 #### Section <a id="case-rear-housing-position">`position`</a>

 Where to put the rear housing.
-By default, it sits all along the far side of the `main` cluster but has no depth.
+Unlike a central housing, a rear housing is placed in relation to a key cluster.
+By default, it sits all along the far (north) side of the `main` cluster but has no depth.

 ##### Parameter <a id="case-rear-housing-position-cluster">`cluster`</a>